eashansingh905/cap5516-final-project/README.md

 2) Bahadure et al.(2018) studied a comparative approach similar to the one I wish to perform on different segmentation techniques using genetic algorithms (GA).
 This paper used feature extraction using GAs and this is a stretch goal for my experiment.

 3) Deepak et al.(2019) had much success using transfer learning in the classification of brain tumors.
 They were able to get 98% accuracy with their predictions for a 3-class classification problem.
 This is one motivation for integrating transfer learning in this project.

-## Model Architecture

-## Results

-## Analysis of Results

-## Conclusion